canberragpn/canberragpn.github.io/register.md

 ---

-** REGISTRATIONS OPEN 12 JULY 2021! **
+** REGISTRATIONS OPEN 26 APRIL 2022! **

-Registrations for the workshop on 15 August, 2021 will open at 6pm Monday 12 July, 2021.
+Registrations for the workshop on 22 May 2022 will open at 6pm Tuesday 26 April, 2022.

 To get the earliest notification on when registrations open for our next event, join our [mailing list][mail]!\
 You will receive an email announcing when registrations open.